FAIRmat-NFDI/pynxtools/paper/paper.md

 # `NOMAD` integration

-While `pynxtools` works independently, it can also be integrated directly into any Research Data Management Systems (RDMS).
+While `pynxtools` works independently, it can also be integrated directly into any Research Data Management System (RDMS).
 The package works as a plugin within the `NOMAD` platform [@Scheidgen:2023; @Draxl:2019] out of the box.
 This enables data in the NeXus format to be integrated into `NOMAD`'s metadata model, making it searchable and interoperable with other data from theory and experiment.
 The plugin consists of several key components (so called entry points):

 `pynxtools` extends `NOMAD`’s data schema, known as `Metainfo` [@Ghiringhelli:2017], by integrating NeXus definitions as a `NOMAD` `Schema Package`.
 This integration introduces NeXus-specific quantities and enables interoperability by linking to other standardized data representations within `NOMAD`.
 The `dataconverter` is integrated into `NOMAD`, making the conversion of data to NeXus accessible via the `NOMAD` GUI.
 The `dataconverter` also processes manually entered `NOMAD` ELN data in the conversion.